Home Project Ideas Project Guide Ask An Expert Blog Careers My Science Buddies

 Introduction

-In this project, you'll learn an interesting method for determining the amount of vitamin C in a solution.
+In this science project, you will learn an interesting method for determining the amount of vitamin C in a solution.
 The technique you will be using is called titration.

 Titration is used to determine the unknown concentration of a chemical in a solution.
 In a titration, a carefully measured amount of a second chemical is gradually added to the solution.
 The added chemical reacts with the original chemical, whose concentration is unknown.
-The original chemical whose concentration is unknown is called the titrant, and the added chemical whose concentration is known is called the titration solution.
-The titration solution reacts with the titrant, and the progress of this reaction is carefully monitored.
+The original chemical is called the titrand, and the added chemical whose concentration is known is called the titrant, or titration solution.
+The titration solution reacts with the titrand, and the progress of this reaction is carefully monitored.
 When 100% of the original compound has reacted with the added chemical, the titration is complete.
 Now the concentration of the original chemical can be determined from the amount of titration solution that was added.

-How will different storage times affect the amount of vitamin C in juice squeezed from oranges?
+In this chemistry science project, you will investigate how different storage times affect the amount of vitamin C in fresh-squeezed orange juice.
+How do you think the amount of vitamin C will change over time, if it changes at all?
 Get ready to do some titrations to find out for yourself.

 Terms and Concepts